Solutions to a system of Yang-Baxter matrix equations: Introduction

-It was also observed that towards obtaining good results in the YBE main hindrance was the trivial solution $X=A$; this was also observed in the other articles as well \cite{manifold}.
+It was also observed that towards obtaining good results in the YBE, the main hindrance was the trivial solution $X=A$; this was also observed in the other articles as well, say in \cite{manifold}.
 This trivial solution gives rise to the lack of simplicity of the solutions of the equation.
-While the homogeneous version of the equation does not solve this problem, if we allow a different matrix $Z$ and twist the equation as $XYX=ZXZ$, we have removed the trivial solution that gives rise to cluttering the attempts at solving the equation.
-But now we have lost the beautiful symmetry of the equation, so we have to look at its twin pair $XZX=YXY$.
-This system of Yang-Baxter type equation will be called a system of YBE, the authors understand that it is not really a system of YBE as the authors in \cite{first} showed that a true system is just equivalent to a single Yang-Baxter equation, so we have decided to give the honor of being a system of YBE to this system of equations.
+The homogeneous version of the equation does not solve this problem.
+But, if we allow a different matrix $Z$ and twist the equation as $XYX=ZXZ$, we have removed the trivial solution, which gives rise to cluttering the attempts at solving the equation.
+Now, we have lost the beautiful symmetry of the equation, so we have to look at its twin pair $XZX=YXY$.
+This system of the Yang-Baxter type equation will be called a system of YBE.
+The authors understand that it is not really a system of YBE as the authors in \cite{first} showed that a true system is just equivalent to a single Yang-Baxter equation, so we have decided to give the honour of being a system of YBE to this system of equations.

-With similar thoughts of generalizing the equation to obtain more freedom to exploit, we have decided to study the equation, This equation when specialized for $A=B$ gives back the original YBE and has the freedom to free it of the difficulties regarding the trivial solutions.
-In this paper, we will show that, even though we are considering the system, it is in reality reduces to just one equation.
-This, to our thoughts, is a very interesting result, as the symmetry of the original YBE is broken yet it contains almost all the information regarding a solution.
+This system of equations, when specialized for $A=B$, gives back the original YBE and gives freedom from difficulties regarding trivial solutions.
+In this paper, we will show that the solutions are not far from the single Yang-Baxter matrix equation even though we are considering the system.
+Indeed, in Lemma \ref{block-form} below, we show that a solution of the system is a particular solution to a Yang-Baxter equation.
+In other words, the matrix $X$ solves the system \eqref{main_equation} if and only if the matrix $\X:=\mat{0}{X}{X}{0}$ solves the YBE $\widehat{A} \X\widehat{A} = \X\widehat{A}\X$, where $\widehat{A} = $.
+This, in our thoughts, is a very interesting result, as the symmetry of the original YBE is broken, yet it contains a large amount of information regarding the solutions of YBE.

-One first input that we obtain from freeing the equation of the symmetry is the possibilities of investigating the equation when the pair $A,B$ are not only idempotents but also orthogonal, a condition that has no non-trivial parallel in the single Yang-Baxter equation.
-Also, in the single YBE situation, it was observed that the nilpotent coefficient matrix situation is the most interesting and important.
-A generalization of this for the system is the case, $A,B$ are zero-divisors (i.e., $AB=BA=0$).
-So, it makes ample sense to investigate the system of YBE when the coefficients satisfy .
+The first advantage that we obtain from freeing the equation of the symmetry is the possibility of investigating the equation when the pair $A,B$ are not only idempotents but also orthogonal, a condition that has no non-trivial parallel in the single Yang-Baxter equation.
+Also, in the single YBE scenario, it was observed that the nilpotent coefficient matrix case is the most interesting and important.
+A generalization of this for the system is the case that $A,B$ are zero-divisors (i.e., $AB=BA=0$).
+So, it makes ample sense to investigate the system of YBE when the coefficients satisfy